 Settlement of Contractual Claims

 With in the construction process, the process will be interrupted due to many reasons like weather and climate conditions, technical problems, economic and political issues, etc. nobody wants to question how the construction gets interrupted.
 When there is an interruption, it gives rise to a claim.
 To be in success, a claim should be prepared according to the contractual clauses, records, and proper evidence.
-Therefore the claims management has become an important role of the Quantity Surveyor in the construction industry.
+Therefore the claims managing is a vital role of Quantity Surveyor in the construction.